 As Vulnerable Road Users, motorcyclists are often entitled to more motorbike accident compensation in their personal injury claims in comparison to other drivers.
 For more information on this, see our full motorcycle claims guide, here.

 Will I receive payment for my motorcycle after a motorcycle road traffic accident?

 If the accident causing personal injury to yourself, and damage to your motorcycle was not your fault, then our personal injury solicitors would instruct a fully qualified, and court approved engineers to assess the damage to your motorcycle, and ensure that you receive the repair costs the damage sustained or, if an insurance write off, the market value of your motorcycle, allowing you to replace the same, on a like for like basis.

-Usually anyone who has sustained any form of personal injury, has 3 years from the date of the accident within which to pursue a claim.
-After this time, subject to the Limitation Act 1980, in most cases, if you have not made a claim for personal injury compensation within that time, then your claim will be statute barred.
+Usually anyone who has sustained any form of personal injury, has 3 years from the date of the accident within which to pursue a motorcycle accident claim.
+After this time, subject to the Limitation Act 1980, in most cases, if you have not made a claim for motorbike accident compensation within that time, then your claim will be statute barred.
 There are, of course exceptions.
 Minors, meaning children under the age of 18, have 3 years from the date of their 18th birthday.
 Time limits may differ if you are acting on behalf of someone with limited mental capacity, if you are acting as guardian or subject a lasting power of attorney.
 If you have any questions or queries, then please do not hesitate to contact one of MG Legal’s personal injury experts, here…